 • 2 Eggs

-• ½ cup coconut flour or buckwheat flour
+• ½ cup buckwheat flour or teff flour

 to boost protein swap 1/2 cup flour for 180 Nutrition protein powder coconut.click here to see product

 • 1/2 cup milk (can be dairy, almond or oat)